deletedcu/angular-demo/lectures/day-1/04-angular-components.md

 Use our new service to update the `hylian-shield` component in the same manner we just updated our `master-sword` component.

-## Feature Modules: Adding Organization to Unruly Code Bases
+## Feature Modules: Adding Organization to Unruly Codebases

 Our current app is small, but let's imagine what a mature application running in production would look like.
 We could have hundreds of components and dozens of services vying for our attention.
 Now imagine coming into the project for the first time and trying to make sense of the madness.
 It's not such a fun prospect.